-Second: Fill out the “Rescue Team Application” on your horse’s history page and commit to a monthly or one-time contribution, becoming not only a team member but an Equamore Friend.
+Second: Fill out the “Rescue Team Application” on your horse’s history page and commit to a monthly or one-time contribution, becoming not only a team member but One in a Thousand, an Equamore Friend.

-Third: Visit your horse online or in person during any of the planned Open Barn Days at the Equamore Sanctuary.
+Third: Visit your horse’s page online any time, or in person during any of the planned Open Barn Days on the Equamore Calendar.

 Fourth: If you want to do more, you can train with the Rescue Team Coordinator through the Equamore Academy to develop and implement a team plan, using your Twitter and Facebook accounts to raise money for the horse you’ve chosen.
 Monthly meetings will follow using the Internet and “GotoMeeting” software to keep in touch with your rescue team and get updates on your adopted horse or pony.

 A Team Success Story